 Why Black-Box Forecasts Fail in Committee

 Legacy forecasting platforms build models over six to nine months, deliver a revenue number, and offer no explanation of what variables drive it.
 The retailer takes that number to their board, the board asks "how did you get this number?", and the analyst has no answer.
-This is the most common complaint we hear from expansion teams evaluating location intelligence platforms.
+This is the most common complaint we hear from expansion teams evaluating platforms.
 The forecast may be accurate, but if the team cannot explain it, the committee will not trust it.

 What a Glass Box Forecast Visualization Shows

-Glass Box forecasting makes the model transparent through visualization.
+Glass box forecasting makes the model transparent through visualization.
 Instead of a single number, the output shows which variables drive the forecast (foot traffic, demographics, analog store performance, trade area characteristics), how much weight each variable carries, and how the forecast changes if assumptions shift.

 Three shifts are reshaping how retail teams visualize location data.